fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 public void setNString(int columnIndex, ArrayList<String> list, int size) throws SQLException
 ```
 ### Set client configuration in JDBC
-Starting with TDEngine-2.3.5.0, JDBC Driver supports setting TDengine client parameters on the first connection of a Java application.
+Starting with TDEngine-2.3.5.0, JDBC Driver supports setting DThouse client parameters on the first connection of a Java application.
 The Driver supports jdbcUrl and Properties to set client parameters in JDBC-JNI mode.

 Note:
 * JDBC-RESTful does not support setting client parameters.